ahnchive/ORA-recognition/readme.md

 # For model evaluation and visualizations
-Please copy and place the ipython notebook from `notebook` in the current folder.
+- Please copy and place the ipython notebook from `notebook` in the current folder.
+- You can load pretrained models from `models`